Grant High School (Los Angeles): Demographics

 In the mid-20th century the school, as a part of the 'Fourth Jewish Ghetto' in Los Angeles, was composed primarily of Jewish students, perhaps as many as 80% of the student body and a similar proportion of the teachers.
 The tracking program in use revealed that at least 90% of the student body attended college, from local community colleges to Ivies, the majority being awarded scholarships and competitive financial support.
 At the time, Grant was ranked No. 3 among LA high schools, following Pacific Palisades and University High Schools.
 Deborah Dash Moore, the author of To the Golden Cities: Pursuing the American Jewish Dream in Miami and L.A., wrote that this made the presence of these Jewish students "more visible than numbers alone would warrant."
 Grant offered Modern Hebrew classes.

 In 1978 the school had over 3,000 students.
 In 1999 the school had 3,400 students, and there were 3,300 students in 2000.
 That year the student body was 51% Hispanic and Latino, 36% White, 6% African-American, 4% Asian, and 2% Filipino.
 Most of the Hispanic and Latino students were Mexican American and many of the Whites were Armenian American.
 As of 2000 the students originated from 48 countries.
 As of 2010 65% of the students were Hispanic and Latino, and 20% were Armenian.

 The Hispanic and Latino students, as of 2015, often originated from families who migrated from Mexico and Central America and were born in the United States; they prefer to identify by their countries of origin even though they are grouped together as Hispanic and Latino.
 The Armenian students, as of 2015, originated in a wave of immigration from Armenia and the former Soviet Union that began in the early 1990s.

 Culture

 In 2000 the socialization point for the Latinos was the south side of the school's quad, while the Armenians socialized in the north side.
 As of that year, fights between Armenian and Latino students often occurred in October.
 As of 2000 the common belief at the school was that Latinos wore baggy clothes while Armenians dressed more conservatively.

-Film program

-Grant has a film program for students either considering a career in that field or with a general interest.
-Students that have completed his program have earned numerous awards such as certificates, CINE Golden Eagles, trophies and other means of recognition.
-The students are allowed to freely create stories of their own.